timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-06.md

 provide a consistent view and MUST update more frequently than the typical refresh rate for rsync repositories used by RPs.
 When these conditions hold, RPs observe the same RRDP session with the serial monotonically increasing.

 Unfortunately, [@!RFC8182] does not specify RP behavior if the serial regresses.
-As a result, some RPs download the snapshot to re-sync if they observe a serial regression.
+As a result, some RP implementations will fetch the snapshot to re-sync if a (substantial) serial regression is observed.

 ### L4 Load-Balancing

 If an RRDP repository uses L4 load-balancing, some load balancer implementations will keep in the pool connections to a node that is no longer active (e.g. one that is disabled because of maintenance).
-Due to HTTP keepalive, requests from an RP (or CDN) may continue to use the disabled node for an extended period.
-This issue is especially prominent with CDNs that use HTTP proxies internally when connecting to the origin while also load-balancing over multiple proxies.
-As a result, some requests may use a connection to the disabled server and retrieve stale content, while other connections retrieve data from another server.
-Depending on the exact configuration - for example, nodes behind the load balancer may have different RRDP sessions - this can lead to clients observing inconsistent RRDP repository state.
+Due to HTTP keepalive, requests from an RP (or CDN edge) may continue to try to use the disabled node for an extended period.
+This issue is more pronounced with CDNs that use HTTP proxies internally when connecting to the origin while also load-balancing over multiple proxies.
+As a result, some requests may use a connection to the disabled server and retrieve stale content while other connections retrieve data from another server.
+Depending on the exact configuration - for example, nodes behind the load balancer may have different RRDP sessions - this can lead to clients observing an inconsistent RRDP repository state.

-Because of this issue, it is RECOMMENDED to (1) limit HTTP keepalive to a short period on the servers in the pool and (2) limit the number of HTTP requests per connection.
+Because of this issue, it is RECOMMENDED to, firstly, limit HTTP keepalive to a short period on the servers in the pool and, secondly, limit the number of HTTP requests per connection.
 When applying these recommendations, this issue is limited (and effectively less impactful when using a CDN due to caching) to a failover between RRDP sessions, where clients also risk reading a notification file for which some of the content is unavailable.

 # Rsync Server

-In this section, we will elaborate on the following recommendations:
+This section elaborates on the following topics:

-  - Use symlinks to provide consistent content
+  - Use of symlinks to provide consistent views on repository content
-  - Use deterministic timestamps for files
+  - Use of deterministic timestamps for files
   - Load balancing and testing

-## Consistent Content
+## Internally Consistent Repository Content

-A naive implementation of the Rsync Server might change the repository content while RPs are transferring files.
-Even when the repository is consistent from the repository server's point of view, clients may read an inconsistent set of files.
-Clients may get a combination of newer and older files.
+A naive implementation of the rsync server might change the repository content while RPs are transferring files.
+Even when the repository is consistent from the repository server's point of view, clients may read an internally inconsistent set of files.
+Clients may get a combination of newer and older objects.
 This "phantom read" can lead to unpredictable and unreliable results.
 While modern RPs will treat such inconsistencies as a "Failed Fetch" ([@!RFC9286]), it is best to avoid this situation altogether, since a failed fetch for one repository can cause the rejection of delegated certificates and/or RPKI signed objects for a sub-CA when resources change.

-One way to ensure that rsyncd serves connected clients (RPs) with a consistent view of the repository is by configuring the rsyncd 'module' path to a path that contains a symlink that the repository-writing process updates for every repository publication.
+One way to ensure that rsyncd serves its connected clients (RPs) with a consistent view of the repository is by configuring the rsyncd 'module' path to a path that contains a symlink that the repository-writing process updates for every repository publication.